karpatiuk/pykarutils/README.md

 # pykarutils

-This package contains some utility functions
+This package contains some utility functions to use day by day

 ## Installation